 Knowing the different kinds of aggression in dogs helps you manage it better.
 Here are some common ones:

-These aggressive behaviors often come from not being socialized enough as puppies and from environmental factors.
-Knowing these types helps you find the best ways to change their behavior4.
+These aggressive behaviours often come from not being socialised enough as puppies and from environmental factors.
+Knowing these types helps you find the best ways to change their behaviour.

 It’s important to know what makes dogs aggressive.
 By figuring out these triggers, you can help your dog feel safer.
 Dogs can get aggressive for many reasons, like being scared or feeling threatened.